If your property was affected by the wildfires in May, find resources and information on relevant county services here: 2025 Spring Wildfires

 County Match: $2M

 St. Louis County is home to two historic courthouses in need of critical infrastructure improvements.
-Improvements are essential for both historic preservation and to improve the accessibility, functionality, and energy efficiency of buildings that support essential county services.
+Improvements are essential for both historic preservation and to improve the accessibility, functionality, and energy efficiency of buildings that support essential County services.

 St. Louis County Courthouse in Duluth